 - Principal Investigator: Evaluation of physical and social barriers for the public housing estates in a historical socioeconomic deprived and aging district in Hong Kong: A case study of Kwun Tong (Seed Fund for Basic Research, The University of Hong Kong)

-Selected publications (* as corresponding author)
+Selected publications (* as corresponding author, # as co-first author)

 (A complete record of Derrick’s publication history can be found here: https://scholar.google.com.hk/citations?user=c0QjI5IAAAAJ&hl=en):

 - Ho, H. C.*, Guo, H., Chan, T. C., Shi, Y., Webster, C., & Fong, K. N. (2022).
 Community planning for a “healthy built environment” via a human-environment nexus?
 A multifactorial assessment of environmental characteristics and age-specific stroke mortality in Hong Kong.
 Chemosphere, 287, 132043.